imixs/imixs-cloud/doc/REGISTRY.md

 ## Installation

 Habor consists of several services.
 To make it easy to install Habor the right way you can use `helm`.
-Make sure that you have installed helm (see the install script `scripts/get_helm.sh`)
+If you have not yet installed helm, follow the install guide [here](../tools/helm/README.md)

 ### Add the harbor helm repository